 Can I use UAM alongside other header bidding solutions?

-UAM requests access to your DFP account and automatically sets up line items with your permission.
+UAM requests access to your GAM account and automatically sets up line items with your permission.
 The new order and line items pushed for UAM will not affect any existing orders or line items.

 How do I get started with UAM?

 - Create an account using the invitation code and the approved site in the invitation email.
 If you haven’t received an invitation email, see if you qualify here.

 - Set up your GAM account with a UAM order and line items so GAM can receive UAM bids.
 We have automated this step with a one-click push.

 - Set up your payment information so you can start receiving payments.

 Reporting includes bid requests, impressions and earnings with filters for sites, ad slots, sizes, price points, and devices.

 How do I get paid?